 - Dipping: Use as a dip for chips, fries, or vegetable sticks.

-- Fajitas, burritos, game day nachos, and wraps: Add an easy flavor boost to all your favorite Mexican-inspired dishes.
+- Beef Fajitas, burritos, game day nachos, and wraps: Add an easy flavor boost to all your favorite Mexican-inspired dishes.

 - Burgers: It’s a delicious way to enhance meat, veggie, and even air fryer turkey burgers with a touch of zest.